students enjoying the Electronic Beergame

 Pricing

-teams ranked by total expense
+teams charts by total cost

-– Western Connecticut State professor teaching an SCM course
+– Professor teaching an Executive Management course